 (i) I did not ask you for a “good piece of advice”, so do not pester me with it.

-(ii) My pivotal point is that there is NO such thing as a BEHAVIORAL AXIOM in economics because axioms have to be ‘certain, true, and primary’.
+(ii) My pivotal point is that there is NO such thing as a specific BEHAVIORAL axiom in economics because axioms have to be ‘certain, true, and primary’.
 This is definitively not the case with the maximization axiom HC3 of Neoclassics and the action axiom of Praxeology.

 Strictly speaking, a ‘behavioral axiom’ is an oxymoron.
 This has been known to scientists of all ages: “The bifurcation of motion into two fundamentally different types, one for natural motions of non-living objects and another for acts of human volition ... is obviously related to the issue of free will, and demonstrates the strong tendency of scientists in all ages to exempt human behavior from the natural laws of physics, and to regard motions resulting from human actions as original, in the sense that they need not be attributed to other motions.”
 (Brown, 2011, p.
 211)